Nafsiyat is recruiting a Workshop Leader

 Responsible for: Delivering cultural competence training and workshops

-Nafsiyat’s workshop programme include public events for individual professionals as well as offers to teams of clinicians attached to institutions.
+Nafsiyat’s workshop programme includes public events for individual professionals as well as offers to teams of clinicians attached to institutions.
 All our work is based on developing awareness around race and culture inequities through an intersectional lens.
 The workshop content has been designed by experienced Nafsiyat staff based on Nafsiyat’s decades of delivering intercultural therapy and as a previous psychotherapy training provider in conjunction with University College London.

 Any appointment will be subject to satisfactory DBS clearance at the Enhanced level plus two satisfactory references.